Time-Invariant Feedback Strategies Do Not Increase Capacity of AGN Channels Driven by Stable and Certain Unstable Autoregressive Noise: Discussion of Related Literature and Comparison with Main Results of the Paper

-In this section we review, using a unified notation, the main results in \cite{cover-pombra1989,kim2010}, with emphasis on the assumptions based on which these are derived.
-Then we specialize some of the results to AGN channels driven by the AR$(c)$ stable noise, to point out on some of the oversights, which are overlooked in \cite{kim2010}.
+In this section we recall the formulation and some of the results of \cite{cover-pombra1989} and compare them with \cite{yang-kavcic-tatikonda2007,kim2010} and with recent results in \cite{liu-han2017,liu-han2019,gattami2019,li-elia2019}, with emphasis on the assumptions based on which these are derived.
+Then we specialize some of the results to AGN channels driven by the AR$(c)$ stable noise, to point out some of the oversights, which are overlooked in \cite{kim2010}, and are repeated in \cite{liu-han2017,liu-han2019,gattami2019,li-elia2019}.